maxpatiiuk/typesafe-reducer/README.md

 }

 // After that, you can call the dispatch function from anywhere and
-// provide the neccessary arguments (`currentState` state is the
+// provide the necessary arguments (`currentState` state is the
 // current state of the application) window.addEventListener('click', ()=>
   dispatch(